Disponible en Anglais seulement

 Emilie obtained a Bachelor of Science (Honours) in Microbiology and Immunology from McGill University in 2015, during which time she conducted independent projects on lung inflammation and cerebral malaria.
 She received her JD from the Faculty of Law at the University of Ottawa in 2018, where she was the silver medalist.

 Emilie was called to the Ontario bar in 2019.
-She is a member of the Law Society of Upper Canada and the Ontario Bar Association.
+She is a member of the Law Society of Ontario and the Ontario Bar Association.